-6. An extension to file a tax return does not extend the due date for tax payments.
+6) An extension to file a tax return does not extend the due date for tax payments.

-7. The statute of limitations for IRS assessment generally ends four years after the date a tax return is filed.
+7) The statute of limitations for IRS assessment generally ends four years after the date a tax return is filed.

-8. For fraudulent tax returns, the statute of limitations for IRS assessment is ten years.
+8) For fraudulent tax returns, the statute of limitations for IRS assessment is ten years.

-9. The IRS DIF system checks each tax return for mathematical mistakes.
+9) The IRS DIF system checks each tax return for mathematical mistakes and errors.

-10. Joel claimed a high amount of charitable contributions as a deduction on his tax return relative to taxpayers with similar income levels.
+10) Joel reported a high amount of charitable contributions as a deduction on his individual tax return relative to taxpayers with similar income levels.
 The information matching program is the IRS program most likely to identify Joel's tax return for audit.

-11. Office examinations are the most common type of IRS audit.
+11) Office examinations are the most common type of IRS audit.

-12. The three basic types of IRS examinations are computer exams, office exams, and business exams.
+12) The three basic types of IRS examinations are computer exams, office exams, and business exams.

-13. The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to the proposed IRS adjustment.
+13) The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to a proposed IRS adjustment on the taxpayer's income tax return.

-14. The "90-day" letter gives the taxpayer the opportunity to pay the proposed tax adjustment or file a petition in the U.S. District Court to hear the case.
+14) The "90-day" letter gives the taxpayer the opportunity to pay a proposed IRS tax adjustment or file a petition in the U.S. District Court to contest the adjustment and hear the case.

-15. If a taxpayer has little cash and a very technical tax case that she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.
+15) If a taxpayer has little cash and a very technical tax case that she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.